نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Before estimations, the data were tested at the level to determine whether the data had a unit root or not.
-In addition, before estimating the VAR model, the appropriate number of axis intercepts for the model should be determined.
+Methodology: The methodology used in this study is based on Bayesian vector auto-regression models.
+The data are seasonal and cover the period from spring 1996 to summer 2023.
+In this study, the BVAR model was used for 22 manufacturing subsectors at the two-digit ISIC code level and for the entire manufacturing sector, resulting in a total of 23 models.
+Before estimations, the data were tested to determine whether they had a unit root or not.
+In addition, before estimating the VAR model, the appropriate number of axis intercepts should be determined for the model.
 The likelihood ratio test was used for this purpose.
-For this purpose, the LR test is used to sequentially test the null hypothesis that the interval between the equations is not significant and the counter-hypothesis that at least one of the coefficients is non-zero.
-After selecting the variables and estimating the models, the pass-through of the exchange rates to the different prices was also examined by analysing the shock-response functions.
-Given the different effects of the exchange rate pass-through on the chain of price indices, the question arises as to how the increase in the exchange rate affects the individual price indices as a whole and what percentage share this increase has in the individual price indices.
+First, the LR test was used to sequentially test the null hypothesis that the interval between the equations was not significant and the counter-hypothesis that at least one of the coefficients was non-zero.
+After selecting the variables and estimating the models, the pass-through of the exchange rates to the different prices was examined by analyzing the shock-response functions.
+Given the different effects of the exchange rate pass-through on the chain of price indices, the question arises as how the increase in the exchange rate affects the individual price indices as a whole and what percentage share this increase has in the individual price indices.
 They reflect the exchange rate pass-through.
-To answer this question, a method introduced by Farooqi (2006) is used to answer this question.
-For this purpose, and after estimating the BVAR model, the shock response functions are defined cumulatively.
-Then, the size of the cumulative effect caused by the exchange rate change on each price index should be compared with the size of the cumulative effect of the currency shock on the exchange rate.
+To answer this question, a method introduced by Farooqi (2006) was used.
+After estimating the BVAR model, the shock response functions were defined cumulatively.
+Then, the size of the cumulative effect caused by the exchange rate change on each price index was compared with the size of the cumulative effect of the currency shock on the exchange rate.

 کلیدواژهها [English]